Home icon

 color drawing of the word "STEAM"

 STEAM (science, technology, engineering, arts, and mathematics) learning activities provide opportunities for young children to develop skills across developmental domains.
 This tool kit provides ideas and resources to help you plan engaging and developmentally appropriate STEAM activities for young children.
-Begin with the “Getting Started” tab to find out how children learn about their world through STEAM experiences.
-Then, click on the tab for each individual component of STEAM learning for more ideas.
+STEAM learning provides children hands-on opportunities to discover their world.
+For example, play is a pathway for STEAM exploration.
+This play can be messy yet full of rich possibilities for learning.
+Learn more in the resource list Explore STEAM with Young Children.

 Science

 Science exploration offers young children a chance to explore and discover the world around them.
 This includes discovering the living world and the physical world.
 Young children have many opportunities to make predictions and see whether their theories about the world are correct.
 This learning can take place at home, in the classroom, and even on the playground.
 Conversations about science concepts are a great way to fit science learning into your day.
 These conversations can be part of activities such as cooking, building with blocks, and exploring the outdoors.
+Learn more in the resource lists:

 Technology